rash-sh/rash/README.md

 ### Lightness

-Not need more than a linux kernel to run!
+All you need to run Rash is a Linux kernel!

-You could use it in your favorite IoT chips running Linux or in containers from scratch!
+You can use it in your favorite IoT chips running Linux or in containers from scratch!

 ## Status

 Currently, **Under heavy development**.

-Full working funcionallity show in gif, does not expect more (or less):
+The full working funcionallity is shown in the following gif, don't expect more (or less):

 ![Examples](https://media.giphy.com/media/YqQQGUib5yzNM2GvFe/giphy.gif)